amyliiu/league-of-legends-analysis/index.md

 All features are aggregated at the split level using data from previous splits.
 This way, they reflect team behavior and performance before the start of the split we’re predicting which simulates a real-world scenario.
 We want to forecast how well a team will perform in an upcoming split using only historical information and not provide any data from future games.

 ### Evaluation Metric
 We use R² as our primary evaluation metric.
-R² measures the proportion of variance in the target variable (win rate) that is explained by the model.
-An R² of 1.0 indicates perfect predictions, while an R² of 0.0 means the model performs no better than simply predicting the mean.
-In context of our analysis, R² allows us to compare the relative importance of different features used in determining team wins.
-The higher the R², the more valuable and relevant the features are.
+This is because our primary goal is not just to predict win rate accurately, but to understand which features best explain a team’s performance over a split.
+R² directly measures how much of the variance in win rate is explained by the model, making it a more appropriate choice than MSE when interpretability and explanatory power are the focus.
+While MSE penalizes large errors and reflects raw prediction accuracy, it doesn’t tell us whether our model is learning meaningful patterns in the data.
+R², on the other hand, allows us to evaluate how well different feature sets and models capture the underlying structure of team success — which aligns more closely with our objective of identifying strategic factors that contribute to winning.
+By maximizing R², we prioritize models that offer clearer insights into what matters most for performance in competitive play.

 ## Baseline Model
 We trained a baseline linear regression model to predict a team’s win rat in a given split.